sniffy/sniffy/README.md

 Contribute
 ============
-You are most welcome to contribute to RESTEasy!
+You are most welcome to contribute to JDBC Sniffer!

 Read the [Contribution guidelines](./CONTRIBUTING.md)